The Great Courses Plus Showcases ‘What America Is Learning’ Right Now

 motivation, manage emotions and interpersonal skills, as taught by Professor

-Jason M. Satterfield, Ph.D. -
+Jason M. Satterfield, Ph.D

-Introduction to Drawing (from the course How to Draw)
+(from the course How to Draw)

 The